Integration with Game Engines¶

 After building your game for production don’t forget to copy Unmanaged(C++) libraries to a folder where executable is located.

-We provide Unreal Engine Plugin with precompiled libraries for most commonly used configurations.
+We provide Unreal Engine Plugin with instructions how to compile and use it.
 Check Readme for installtion details.

 This blog post can help if you want to write your own plugin or extend existing one.